abdulnas204/accounting-info-system/README.md

 OAIS is in its very earliest stages of development and highly unsuitable for production uses.
 If you would like to contribute please fork a copy of the repository and submit a pull request or submit an Issue and we can talk about it.

 To install the application, you will follow steps similar to installing a normal Laravel project.
 The application is intended for MySQL installations but the ORM should be able to handle other databases.

+Note:  In the future, this app will come within a Docker container with all the tools necessary.
+For now you will need the following:

+Composer
+npm
+Artisan
+Your choice of terminal

 ### 1. Clone the repo